 Learning From Others

 From a stranger in an airport, I bought Apple stock at 24!
-I learned to trust my intuitions.
+I learned to trust my intuition.

-Well darlings, I knew what I was going to do.
+Well, darling, I knew what I was going to do.
 You guessed it!
-Buy Facebook!
+Buy Facebook shares!
 Just as I was dialing the number to my manager, my husband said, “Hurry up Honey, we have to get to our gate.
 Who are you calling?”
-I sprinted behind him while talking just as quickly on the phone and said, “Buy FB at 24!”
+I sprinted behind him while talking just as quickly on the phone and said, “Buy Facebook at 24!”
 The manager whose approach was very conservative started to question me.
 I didn’t give him a chance and uttered, “Can’t talk now.
-I am boarding my fight!”
+I am boarding my flight!”
 Look what I learned from a one-on-one conversation.